 Art Ford is a graduate of Ocean City High School and a lifetime resident of Cape May County.
 Art graduated from American University in 1965 and American University College of Law in 1968.

-His major area of practice is land use development and he is responsible for the approval of some of this region's largest commercial projects, including the English Creek Shopping Center and various projects for Scarborough Enterprises.
+Art's major area of practice is land use development and is responsible for the approval of some of this region's largest commercial projects, including the English Creek Shopping Center and various projects for Scarborough Enterprises.

 Art is also a longtime member of the Shore Memorial Hospital Board of Trustees.